gyutaeb/kubectl-cilium/README.md

 <h1 align="center">kubectl-cilium</h1>

+> **Fork Notice**
+>
+> This repository is the new home for the continued development of **[kakao/kubectl-cilium](https://github.com/kakao/kubectl-cilium)**, maintained by its original lead developer.
+I created this fork to personally continue building on its foundation and adding new features for the Cilium community.

 A CLI for kubernetes that helps you scan and monitor BPF map usage across all nodes managed by Cilium.
 This tool is designed to help cluster administrators proactively detect and address BPF map high eviction rates, such as a large number of active connections.
 If any nodes are identified as being at risk and encounter network issues, Please consider increasing the `--bpf-map-dynamic-size-ratio` parameter in the Cilium configuration.